 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The Mousehole Curriculum is designed to ensure the inclusion of all students.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ^ The Mousehole Curriculum is designed to ensure the inclusion of all students.
 All students regardless of their ability and needs have full access to the curriculum.
-Regular assessments are used to identify students who need specific interventions/provision.
+Regular assessments are used to identify students who need specific interventions or provision.
+Formative assessment and tracking provided throughout learning either orally or through quizzes / assessment.
 We also involve children in the planning process to adapt learning experiences to their interests where appropriate.
 We provide a broad curriculum with a range of learning opportunities both in and outside of school.
 Provision and interventions are bespoke and needs led.
-Children are provided with SMART TARGETS and in particular cases I.E.Ps to enable strategies to overcome barriers to their learning.
+Children are provided with SMART TARGETS and in particular cases I.E.Ps or and EHCP to enable strategies to overcome barriers to their learning.
 This is followed up with precision teaching, small group work and one to one sessions.
-The progress of students taking part in Intervention groups is measured on a regular basis.
+The progress of students taking part in Intervention groups is measured on a regular basis and is discussed with class teachers, SENCO or parents if appropriate.
 Intervention programmes are adapted in light of student progress.
-Interventions can include: • Reading support • Maths support • Writing • Handwriting • Speech and language • Phonics • Nessy • Fun Fit • Swimming Pupils are supported in the curriculum regardless of their SEN and/or disabilities.
+Interventions can include: • Reading support • Writing (including the use of technology to record learning) • Handwriting • Speech and language • Phonics intervention • Nessy for spelling and reading. • Fun Fit • Swimming Pupils are supported in the curriculum regardless of their SEN and/or disabilities.
 Students with SEN and /or disabilities can access the curriculum with adult support as appropriate.
 Children are provided with 'SMART TARGETS' specifically targeted to their needs, and in particular cases I.E.Ps to enable strategies to overcome barriers to their learning.
 Professional advice is sought and recommendations adhered to so that barriers can be removed and needs met within the curriculum.